IBM-Bluemix-Docs/mobileanalytics/app-monitoring-metrics.md

 ## Data visualization
 {: data-visualization notoc}

-All data that is collected by the analytics service can be visualized through the {{site.data.keyword.mobileanalytics_short}} dashboard which is accessible from your {{site.data.keyword.Bluemix_notm}} dashboard by clicking your IBM {{site.data.keyword.mobileanalytics_short}} service tile instance. <!--You can also create custom charts, based on data that is collected by the analytics service in the dashboard.--> In addition to an at-a-glance view of your mobile analytics, the analytics feature includes the capability to perform a raw search against client logs, captured client crash data, and any extra data that you explicitly provide through client API function calls that feed into the {{site.data.keyword.mobileanalytics_short}} service.
+All data that is collected by the analytics service can be visualized through the {{site.data.keyword.mobileanalytics_short}} dashboard which is accessible from your {{site.data.keyword.Bluemix_notm}} dashboard by clicking your IBM {{site.data.keyword.mobileanalytics_short}} service tile instance.
+In addition to an at-a-glance view of your mobile analytics, the analytics feature includes the capability to perform a raw search against client logs, captured client crash data, and any extra data that you explicitly provide through client API function calls that feed into the {{site.data.keyword.mobileanalytics_short}} service.